Shengqi Zhang

 Academic Part-time Jobs

-Reviewer of Journal of Turbulence, Acta Mechanica Sinica
+Reviewer of Physics of Fluids, Journal of Turbulence, Acta Mechanica Sinica

 Awards and Honors